To all Maitlands:

 A Castle in Brittany in 1355

-LATEST NEWS - we found at the museum at Landevennec a copy of a report made in 1296 by the Vicomte d'Avranches.
+We found at the museum at Landevennec a copy of a report made in 1296 by the Vicomte d'Avranches.
 He reported on Landevennec "I went to Saint Grimolei due Bois" - so we can be confident that the castle was indeed at the Abbey of St Guénolé de Landevannec.
+See below

 A newly found charter dated 1355 is a highly significant document relating to our family history.
 The Editor has worked with Francis Mautalant of Caen to interpret the significance of the charter.